DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 You may need to apply for a different visa to work in England as a qualified teacher.
 Our [guidance for non-UK nationals wishing to teach in England](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk) explains the skilled worker visa and covers other ways you can update, extend or switch your visa when you finish your training.

-### 8. Apply for your first teaching job
+## Apply for your first teaching job

 When you have qualified teacher status, you will be able to apply for paid teaching jobs in all schools in England.

+To find a teaching job, you must apply to individual schools (not the Department for Education).
+Use the [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service to search for jobs by region, subject specialism and age group.

 <a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#job">Learn more about your first teaching job in England</a>.

-## Further information

-### Learn more about life as a teacher and the English education system
+## Learn more about life as a teacher and the English education system

 [Join the Aspiring Teachers Forum on Facebook](https://www.facebook.com/groups/1357146377672255/).